MadhulikaSingh02/gRPC-Java/README.md

 2. Ensure that all the dependencies and necessary plugins are present.
 3. Maven Clean project
 4. Maven Build project
-5. Run GRPCServer
+5. Run GRPCServer.java
 6. Install BloomRPC Tool and then open this tool.
-Add "login.proto" file and the three services are ready to test.
+Add "\gRPC-Java\src\main\resources\login.proto" file and the three services are ready to test.

 ### Files created/modified: ###
 1. pom.xml